Sony Music is the latest creative occupier to commit its local headquarters to Melbourne’s Richmond.

 The media and digital music company has leased all of 5 Stewart Street, opposite the busy Richmond train station, for a four year term, with four renewal options.

-It will move from Richmond.
+It will move from another office in the suburb

 It sold to an investor last year for $4.1 million, a value which reflected a suburb record land rate of $17,400 per square metre.

 The vendor and former occupier was developer LAS Group, which moved to St Kilda.

 Morley Commercial’s Tom Larwill leased the “New York Warehouse Style Office” at 5 Stewart Street.

 The 470 sqm building includes 440 sqm of lettable area and sits on a 235 sqm site with car parking, about two kilometres from the city centre.

 Mr Larwill said no expense was spared with the refurbishment, which incorporated “the old industrial charm” – including high ceilings and timber beams.

 The broker describe Richmond as one of Melbourne’s “most exciting office precincts”, close to amenities, the city’s sports precinct, and with an abundance of cafes, restaurants and public transport.

 Sony Music is speculated to be paying about $500 per square metre, per annum, but this could not be confirmed with Mr Larwill.